 Many classic bedtime stories have repetitive rhythm and rhymes that lull little ones into a relaxed state.
 Some of our favorites are The Going to Bed Book by Sandra Boynton, Time for Bed by Mem Fox, and Llama Llama Red Pajama by Anna Dewdney.

 Free download: Want even more book selections to read with your child?
 Join my newsletter and download your copy of the Read Aloud Book List!
 You’ll get hundreds of favorite selections to read aloud with your kids.
 Get it below—at no cost to you:

 Exposure to language is essential for your child’s speech development.
 Children learn to speak by listening to spoken language and trying to mimic the sounds they are hearing.

-Reading promotes speech development by engaging children in a language-rich activity.
-Many children’s books with repetitive text allow kids to hear key words over and over so they can practice new sounds themselves when they’re ready.
+Reading promotes speech development by engaging your child in a language-rich activity.
+Many children’s books with repetitive text allow her to hear key words over and over so she can practice new sounds themselves when she’s ready.

 3. Building vocabulary

 Acquiring vocabulary is an important milestone, especially in the toddler and preschool years.
 Recognizing and understanding the meaning of words has a huge impact on early reading skills.